Like the various other pieces of equipment and appliances at your home, your treasured laptop, too, requires periodic cleaning.

 - Create a cleaning solution at home by mixing one part of isopropyl alcohol (rubbing alcohol) and one part distilled water.
 Alternatively, you can combine distilled water with white vinegar in equal proportions.
 Pour this solution in an empty spray bottle (preferably an atomizer bottle).

 - Spray the solution on a piece of soft, lint-free cotton cloth, rag, cotton ball, microfiber cloth, etc. and wipe the screen with it in small and gentle circular motions to avoid streaks.
 Do not apply too much pressure on the screen while cleaning so that you do not cause damage to the LCD matrix.

-Moreover, make sure you just moisten the cloth with the cleaning solution and do not drench it completely so as to avoid dripping.
+Moreover, make sure you moisten the cloth with the cleaning solution and do not drench it entirely to avoid dripping.
 Keep in mind that you are not supposed to spray the fluid directly on to the screen as the drops can seep in the bezel or even the keyboard.

 - Take another clean cloth, spray it with water, and clean the laptop screen with it in continuous motion while applying even pressure.
 If your screen looks crystal clean with the previous step itself, you may skip this step.

 As alcohol tends to evaporate soon, it is less likely to leave streaks.
 Allow the screen air dry for a few minutes before closing the lid.

 - Next, wipe down the exterior of the laptop in the same way.

 - In case the keyboard has collected dust and grime then you can moisten a soft cotton cloth with water or isopropyl alcohol and distilled water mix and wipe the keys and even the touchpad with it.

 Again, make sure the cloth is not too wet.
 Furthermore, remember not to use the same dirty cloth for cleaning your laptop next time.